guildai/_guild-python-legacy/README.md

   party libraries, etc.) directly rather than duplicate them based on routine syncs

-While this step is highly disruptive, it will strictly control both our UI dependencies (thanks to Bazel's strict and fine-grained dependency management facility) and our use of TensorBoard.
+While this step is disruptive, it will control both our UI dependencies and our use of TensorBoard.
 The result will be more stable builds and UI behavior and easier synchronization with changes made to TensorBoard.

 ### Python 3

-***Guild Python does not currently support Python 3.***

-While earlier versions worked with Python 3, they suffered from some
-problems:

-- Third party dependencies had to be installed independently of Guild for Python 2 and Python 3
-- As Python 3 is not the primary development platform, features would routinely break

-As we are now including all of our dependencies in the build itself, we are focussing on Python 2 and not supporting Python 3.
-Support for Python 3, either a single distribution or a two separate distributions, is planned, but we're working aggressively on these priorities, in order:

-- Stabilize the project to eliminate volatile and breaking changes
-- Achieve feature parity with the Erlang version
-- Complete support for `evaluate` and its related UI/visualizations
-- Complete preliminary package support
+Guild Python now supports Python 3.
+If there's a bug Guild Python that occurs only under Python 3, we'll treat it with the same priority as a bug occurring under Python 2.